pnp/sp-dev-fx-webparts/samples/react-my-groups/README.md

-# react-my-groups
+# React My Groups

 ## Summary

-Using Microsoft Graph this webpart grabs the current user's Office 365 groups with links to the groups SharePoint site.
+Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groups SharePoint site.

 ![Demo](./assets/example.png)